-Whatever your drink of choice is, we have you covered, with 13 bars you won't want to miss in our capital.
+Whatever your drink of choice is, we have you covered, with 16 bars you won't want to miss in New Zealand's capital.

 Book lovers (and drink lovers), you’re definitely going to want to visit The Library.
 Much like a regular library, it’s cosy and comfy with book-lined walls.
 Unlike a regular library, you can drink alcoholic beverages without being asked to leave—ideal.
 Hands-down, cocktails are what The Library does best.
 For a refreshing drink on a warm Wellington day, go for the Fresh Prince: Cucumber gin, elderflower, apple juice, and celery bitters, topped with sparkling mineral water.
 On those colder days (which are, let’s be honest, a lot more common), treat yourself to a Gimme S’more: a combination of dark rum and hot chocolate, topped with marshmallow and biscuit crumble.

 Husk specialises in two of Wellington’s greatest loves: coffee and beer.
 Their coffee, Karamu Coffee, is roasted onsite.
 Likewise, their beer is brewed in-house at their very own brewery, Choice Bros’.
 Husk sits down the end of a laneway off Ghuznee Street, lit by fairy lights and full of greenery.
 Inside, Husk is modern, rustic and open, with a full view of the onsite brewery.
 Choice Bros’ pride themselves on their experimental and innovate brews—so you’d be mad to visit Husk without trying what they have on tap.
 If you’re unsure what to go for, just ask a member of their friendly bar staff, they’re always happy to make a recommendation.
 With its quality brews and the best fairy lighting in Wellington, Husk is an instant classic.